shine5402/KiraWavTar/README.md

 ### Use it as utauwav

 Utauwav is a tool for utau users to make wavs under their voicebank most suitable for utau resamplers' needs.
-Extracting as 44100Hz, 16-bit int, 1 channel, RIFF(non-64bit) WAV can give almost same behavior.
+Extracting as 44100Hz, 16-bit int, 1 channel, RIFF(non-64bit) WAV can give almost the same behavior.

 ## Build